Panamax: Width (beam)

 Width over outer surface of the shell plating: 106 ft.
 General exception: 107 ft, when draft is less than 37 ft in tropical fresh water.

 New Panamax originally allowed a width of 49 m.
 This was expanded to 51.25 m during June 2018.

 Draft

-The maximum allowable draft is 39.5 ft in Tropical Fresh Water (TFW).
-The name and definition of TFW is created by ACP using the freshwater Lake Gatún as a reference, since this is the determination of the maximum draft.
+The maximum allowable draft is 39.5 ft in tropical freshwater (TFW).
+The name and definition of TFW is created by ACP using the freshwater Lake Gatún as a reference.
 The salinity and temperature of water affect its density, and hence how deep a ship will float in the water.
-Tropical Fresh Water (TFW) is fresh water of Lake Gatún, with density 995.4 kg/m3, at 29.1 C. The physical limit is set by the lower (seaside) entrance of the Pedro Miguel locks.
-When the water level in Lake Gatún is low during an exceptionally dry season the maximum permitted draft may be reduced.
+The lake's water has a density of 995.4 kg/m3, at 29.1 C. The physical limit is set by the lower (seaside) entrance of the Pedro Miguel locks.
+When the water level in Lake Gatún is low during an exceptionally dry season, the maximum permitted draft may be reduced.
 Such a restriction is published three weeks in advance, so ship loading plans can take appropriate measures.